 All classroom teachers shall receive a comprehensive summative evaluation at least once every four years, per state law.
-Classroom teachers on a plan of improvement, probation, or provisional status will be placed on a comprehensive evaluation.
-Any classroom teacher who received a summative evaluation performance rating of level 1

-(unsatisfactory) or level 2 (basic) in the previous school year must also receive a comprehensive summative evaluation.
+Classroom teachers on probation or provisional status will be placed on a comprehensive evaluation.
+Any classroom teacher who received a summative evaluation performance rating of level 1 (unsatisfactory) or level 2 (basic) in the previous school year must also receive a comprehensive summative evaluation.